The-DigitalAcademy/submissionmq-moodle-plugin/README.md

 ### Step-by-step Installation

 1. Download the plugin files.
-2. Place the plugin in the `local/` directory of your Moodle installation:
+2. Place the plugin files in the `local/` directory of your Moodle installation.
+The directory name for the plugin files should be `submissionmq`:

 ```
-moodle/
+moodle-root
+└── local
+    └── submissionmq
+         └── classes/
+         └── db/
+         └── lang/
+         └── README.md
-└── local/
+         └── settings.php
-└── submissionmq/
+         └── version.php
 ```

-3. Place the plugin files inside the new directory.
-    **using git clone:**
+**Use the git clone command:**

 ```
 cd <moodle-root>/local